County of Santa Barbara

 PUBLIC WORKS DEPARTMENT

-NV5 West, Inc., Twining, Inc., and Achievement Engineering Corp. for construction materials
+with NV5 West, Inc., Twining, Inc., and Achievement Engineering Corp. for construction

-Contractor with NV5 West, Inc., Twining, Inc., and Achievement Engineering Corp. for
+Independent Contractor with NV5 West, Inc., Twining, Inc., and Achievement Engineering

-construction materials testing services on “as needed” basis with work being initiated via Task
+Corp. for construction materials testing services on “as needed” basis with work being

-approve Task Order amendments within the scope of the Agreements, upon concurrence with the
+and approve Task Order amendments within the scope of the Agreements, upon concurrence

-Auditor-Controller’s Office and the Office of County Counsel.
-No single Task Order shall exceed
+with the Auditor-Controller’s Office and the Office of County Counsel.
+No single Task Order

-the Agreements in accordance with Section 34 of each Agreement and to extend the Agreements’
+changes to the Agreements in accordance with Section 34 of each Agreement and to extend

-period of performance for up to two years in accordance with Section 4B of each Agreement; and
+the Agreements’ period of performance for up to two years in accordance with Section 4B of

 d) Find that the recommended actions do not constitute a “Project” within the meaning of the